 Although Sherman had no authority to negotiate political terms, he granted Johnston’s request when the two met at Bennett Place, in North Carolina, on April 17.
 Sherman believed that the terms he offered were consistent with President Lincoln’s stance of seeking “malice toward none, with charity for all.”
 Further, he feared that not agreeing to Davis’s conditions might compel Johnston to halt the negotiations and continue the war.

 On April 18, the two generals signed terms of surrender agreeable to Davis.
 Northern leaders, however, were in no mood for reconciliation, especially after President Lincoln’s assassination three days earlier.
 The War Department sent Grant to North Carolina, where he ordered Sherman to renegotiate the surrender with Johnston, offering military concessions only.
-Sherman and Johnston met again at Bennett Place on April 26 and agreed to terms similar to those granted at Appomattox Court House.
+Sherman and Johnston met again at Bennett Place on April 26.
+Johnston agreed to terms similar to those granted at Appomattox Court House at the Confederate Surrender at Bennett Place.

 Commander in the West